davidolorundare/tempus_de_challenge/README.md

 	* docker versions are `docker 18.06.1-ce` and `docker-compose 1.22.0`
 4. Register for a free [News API key](https://newsapi.org/register)
 5. Register for a free [Amazon Web Services](http://aws.amazon.com/) account.
 This is required for authenticating to S3 using the boto Python SDK library.
+	* Before beginning to use the Boto library, you should set up authentication credentials.
+Credentials for your AWS account can be found in the [IAM Console](https://console.aws.amazon.com/iam/home).
+You can create or use an existing user.
+Go to manage access keys and generate a new set of keys.
+For more details on this see the [documentation here](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html)

 ---